 Charging the Use of Global Commons

-In this special report, the Council makes recommendations for a politically viable implementation of the concept of global user charges for three specific areas of application:
+In this policy paper, the Council summarizes the key findings of its special report on user charges within the framework of global sustainability policy (WBGU, 2002), and makes recommendations for a politically viable implementation of the concept of global user charges for three specific areas of application:

 - Charges on the use of airspace by aviation,